Calmarius/pl2019_3/README.md

     };

 As it can be seen, it fetches the next node and just ignores it.
-Assing this to the `//` command word, then you can comment stuff like this:
+Adding this to the `//` command word, then you can comment stuff like this:

     // ( Stuff to
      comment out )